-Sony Ericsson Xperia Mini Pro review
+Sony Ericsson Xperia Mini Pro

 The original X10 Mini Pro suffered at the hands of Sony Ericsson's early attempts at skinning Android as well as being massively underpowered.

 The slideout QWERTY keyboard has now made a return in the form of the Xperia Mini Pro (minus the X10) and comes complete with improved processor, better screen, camera and all the other Android tricks Sony Ericsson has in its current handset lineup.

 On paper everything points to Sony Ericsson putting together an decent recipe for an affordable Android handset, with the addition of the Bravia engine display tech (normally reserved for flagship models) being an added bonus.